-Table 1 shows a comparison of the main characteristics of the silicon detectors used for X-ray spectroscopy.
-The Si(Li) detector [3] and the Charge-Coupled Device (CCD) [4] were typically used for kaonic atom experiments, but then the application of SDDs for X-ray spectroscopy allowed to perform experiments much more accurately with respect to the past, thanks to their high energy and time resolutions.
-SDDs were firstly used for X-ray spectroscopy in the E570 experiment at KEK 12 GeV-PS to solve the "kaonic helium-4 puzzle" [5].
-Subsequently, the SIDDHARTA experiment at INFN-LNF employed these detectors to perform the most precise measurement of the kaonic hydrogen [6] and also the first measurement of kaonic helium-3 [7].
-New Silicon Drift Detectors (SDDs-CUBE) have been developed specifically for the SIDDHARTA-2 experiment [8], with improved performances with respect to the SDD-JFET (see Section 2) used for the SIDDHARTA-2 SDDs, focusing on the optimization of the calibration method of the device, as a fundamental tool for the kaonic deuterium measurement.
+Table 1 shows a comparison of the main characteristics of the silicon detectors used for x-ray spectroscopy.
+The Si(Li) detector [9] and the Charge-Coupled Device (CCD) [10] were typically used for kaonic atom experiments, but then the application of SDDs for x-ray spectroscopy allowed to perform experiments much more accurately with respect to the past, thanks to their high energy and time resolutions.
+SDDs were firstly used for x-ray spectroscopy in the E570 experiment at KEK 12 GeV-PS to solve the 'kaonic helium-4 puzzle' [11].
+Subsequently, the SIDDHARTA experiment at INFN-LNF employed these detectors to perform the most precise measurement of the kaonic hydrogen [12] and also the first measurement of kaonic helium-3 [13].
+New Silicon Drift Detectors (SDDs-CUBE) have been developed specifically for the SIDDHARTA-2 experiment [6], with improved performances with respect to the SDD-JFET (see section 2) used for the SIDDHARTA experiment, with the aim to perform the challenging and unprecedented kaonic deuterium measurement.
+In this paper we report the spectroscopic response of the SIDDHARTA-2 SDDs, focusing on the optimization of the calibration method of the device, as a fundamental tool for the kaonic deuterium measurement.

-2. The Silicon Drift Detectors
+2. The silicon drift detectors